What is True RMS Measurement? RMS Vs True RMS

 True RMS reads correctly the non-sinusoidal waveform, the RMS meter reads with an error

 The average responding meter reads low.
 We use a true RMS meter to read the current of non-linear loads.
-The non-linear loads are DC Drive, variable frequency drive, and electronic equipment.
-The semiconductor devices like a diode, SCR, and IGBT has non-linear characteristic.
+The non-linear loads are the DC Drive, variable frequency drive, and electronic equipment.
+Semiconductor devices like a diode, SCR, and IGBT have non-linear characteristics.
 The current drawn by these devices is not linear to the applied voltage, and because of this, the current waveform is distorted.

 The semiconductor devices produce harmonic current in the electrical network.
 The average responding meter can not measure the non-sinusoidal current accurately.
 Therefore, non-linear loads need a true RMS meter for measuring current and voltage.